 Is this project part of a plan to construct a tolled loop around Austin, connecting I-35 to MoPac via SH 45SW?

-No. SH 45SW is a four-lane divided toll road currently in the final design phase by the Mobility Authority that will connect the southern end of MoPac to FM 1626.
+No. SH 45SW is a four-lane divided toll road currently under construction by the Mobility Authority that will connect the southern end of MoPac to FM 1626.
 As part of the CAMPO planning process, Hays County included an unfunded study in the CAMPO 2040 Plan to look at the feasibility of an extension of SH 45SW that would connect MoPac to I-35 via SH 45SW.

 Despite this, there is no funding in the CAMPO 2040 Plan to connect MoPac to I-35, extend the SH 45SW project east of FM 1626, or add more than two lanes in each direction to MoPac.
 No projects of this nature are moving forward.

 How would a connection between I-35 and MoPac affect traffic on MoPac?

 In response to community inquiries about potential impacts to MoPac traffic as a result of an I-35/MoPac connection, the Mobility Authority worked with Stantec Consulting Services, which specializes in traffic studies, to produce a traffic report on these potential changes.
 That report looks at what the potential trips per day would be in 2030 and 2040 on both Texas 45 Southwest and South MoPac near Slaughter, assuming that the toll lanes are added to South MoPac.